Self Drive Itineraries

 As you leave Copping, watch for the turnoff to the right to the Kellevie Road.

-Rather than follow the A9 back to Sorell and then the A3 to Orford, Swansea, Bicheno and Coles Basy Freycinet you can cut directly through Kellevie and Nugent to join the A3 Tasman Highway at Buckland.
+Rather than follow the A9 back to Sorell, you can cut directly through Kellevie and Nugent to join the A3 Tasman Highway at Buckland.

-Not only will this save driving distance, it will route you through some charming rural and forest country as you head north.
+This will not only save driving distance, it will route you through some charming rural and forest country as you head north.

 Drive through the hamlet of Nugent and follow the road through more forest until it joins the A3 Tasman Highway just to the east of Buckland.

 Turn left onto the A9 Tasman Highway and drive into Buckland.
-The Buckland Church is worth looking through, it is a fine example of early colonial church architecture.
+The Buckland Church is a fine example of early colonial church architecture and is worth a stop to explore.

 Tasmania Buckland Church